Amritlal Vegad: Work

 The name of his most noted book is Narmada-ki-pari-krama written in Hindi language and Saundaryani Nadi Narmada (travelogue) & Parikramā Narmadā maiyānī in Gujarati language for which he has earned several awards.
 Further, he has also written folk tales & essays in Gujarati, like the book named Thodun sonun, thodun rupun.
 Other books are "Amritasya Narmada" and "Teere Teere Narmada".
 These books have been translated into Gujarati (by himself), English, Bengali and Marathi.

 He has written these books from his personal foot travel along the banks of Narmada, which he has been doing now for more than three decades, starting from its origin point at Amarkantak to its final discharge at sea near Bharuch.
 His first book was Narmada – River of Beauty.
-He started his first foot-travel along the route of river Narmada known as parikrama in 1977 at age of 49 and did his last parikrama of river in 1999 at the age of 71.
+He started his first foot-travel along the route of river Narmada known as parikrama in 1977 aged 49 and did his last parikrama of river in 1999 aged of 71.
 He was accompanied in all his travel by his wife, who would carry her load herself.

 His books are adorned with sketches and collages made by him personally, during the travel, which have been widely appreciated as works of art by critics at exhibitions.